 Applicants must submit a letter of interest and a MRC Application Form.
 Positions are open until filled.
 Read more (including District map) here or download an Application.
-Contact Cheryl Lowe (email email@example.com or call 360-379-5610 x 230. if you have questions.
-Review of applications for the above positions will begin May 7, 2018.
+Contact Cheryl Lowe (email firstname.lastname@example.org or call 360-379-5610 x 230. if you have questions.
+Review of applications for the above position will begin June 15, 2018.

 About the Committee